magepages/mpdocs/docs/order-attributes/index.md

   - mIf left blank, the tooltip is not displayed on the Frontend

 - **Manage Options**:
-  - Only display with Input Type = Dropdown, Multiple Select, Single-select with Image, Multiple-select with Image
+  - Only display with **Input Type = Dropdown, Multiple Select, Single-select with Image, Multiple-select with Image**
   - Admin can add options for Attribute in each store view for Customer to choose
-  - Image is only displayed with Input Type = Single-select with Image, Multiple-select with Image.
+  - Image is only displayed with **Input Type = Single-select with Image, Multiple-select with Image**.
 Admin can choose color or upload image for option

 ##### 2.2.4.
 Depend Attributes